 Financial donations only are accepted to support the basic needs of the village and its residents.
 Your online monetary donation will help to welcome home and establish a village resident from the moment they arrive.
 Donations of all amounts are welcome and will be applied and/or combined for maximum benefit for the village residents, as needed.

 Thank you for supporting the Tiny Home Village project.

 More information about this project at www.BernCo.gov/tinyhomevillage

-The Tiny Home Village will consist of 30 individual 120 sq. ft. homes with heating and cooling.
-Each tiny home will have a bed, desk and storage space as well as electricity.
+The Tiny Home Village consists of 30 individual 120 sq. ft. homes with heating and cooling.
+Each tiny home has a bed, desk and storage space as well as electricity.